TapaiBalazs/todo-app/README.md

 ## Developer notes

+Technologies used:

+Framework: Angular, AngularCDK
+Unit test framework: Jest
+e2d testing framework: Cypress

 - As a starter, I used [Nx](https://nx.dev), because it gives an almost-zero-config setup for testing on unit and e2e level with cypress.
+- You can run the unit tests via `npm run test`
 - I used the @angular/cdk for drag and drop support
 - In order to comply with WCAG guidelines, I added keyboard support for reordering as well.
+- I added cypress tests to test the functionality, you can run them with `npm run e2e` or if you'd like to check the cypress debugger, run `npm run e2e:watch`
+- I use `Gherkin` for my cypress tests, although it does not support tagging properly, I do not believe it is an issue for debugging in the test runner.
+- I have noted, that the `drag` cypress command implementation is not my code, I have found it on stackoverflow.

 ---